aben20807/local-judge/README.md

                         judge only one input with showing diff result path or test name both work
-                        for example: `-i xxxx` or `-i ../input/xxxx.txt`
+                        for example: `-i xxxx` or `-i ../input/xxxx.txt` -o OUTPUT, --output OUTPUT
+                        used to save outputs to a given directory without judgement
 ```

 ## Usage (TA)